How the application process works

 - As a waitlisted applicant, I’m not offered a seat for the current program.
 Now what?

 - I don’t need to reapply.
-Beginning in fall 2015, wait lists will roll over.
-I will retain my position on the wait list until seats become available.
+Wait lists will roll over.
 This means I keep my original time stamp and my application is carried forward to the next academic year for the same program/location.

 An applicant may apply to two programs.
 The application for both programs will be processed.
 If the applicant is accepted into their preferred program, their application for the second program is automatically cancelled.